-- 1. Alcohol and Other Drugs Task Force consists of representatives of designated departments within the university as well as from the local community.
-The Vice President for Student Affairs appoints members to represent the following areas: university union, university housing, counseling and psychological services, health services/medical services, health services/health education, public safety, peer health educators, athletics, county, student government, public affairs/publications, Clemson city police, fraternities and sororities, campus ministry, graduate student government, and other individuals as appropriate.
-Two faculty members are elected by the Faculty Senate.
+- 1. The Alcohol and Other Drugs Advisory Board is charged with reviewing and monitoring the student-oriented assessment, programming, and policy development for alcohol and other drugs, and in turn making recommendations to the administration.
+Membership will consist of 2 faculty members elected by the Faculty Senate, 2 staff members elected by the Staff Senate, and other members as appointed by the Vice President for Student Affairs to represent each of the following areas: Dean of Students, Student Health Services, Gantt Center for Student Life, Residential Life, Undergraduate and Graduate Student Government, Campus Law Enforcement, Athletics, Media Services and other areas or individuals as deemed appropriate by the Vice President for Student Affairs.
+Elected members serve staggered 2 year terms.
 The chair is elected annually by the committee. - 2.
 Media Advisory Board provides input to the media advisors on issues affecting campus media and/or media related issues; allocates University resources to student media organizations as available (including space, budget dollars, equipment, and funding from the Media Reserve account); reviews written complaints and suggestions from any person concerning any media organization or the media in general and advises the media adviser(s) and the affected media organization as to the proper course of action to take in response to the complaints or suggestions; and makes recommendations to the Vice President for Student Affairs relating to the Media Advisory Board structure, media policies, and other issues relating to student media.
 The board consists of one administrator appointed by the Vice President for Student Affairs;, one member of the faculty elected by the Faculty Senate; one nonfaculty employee from University Relations appointed by the Chief Public Affairs Officer; two members from Student Government, one appointed by the Student Body President and one by the Student Senate President; the leader or designee thereof from TAPS, The Tiger, Tiger Town Observer, CCN, and WSBF; and the director of the University Union or a designee.